VakhoKontridze/VComponents/README.md

 ![ManualInstallation2](./img/ManualInstallation2.jpg)

 3. Go to the target settings for your app, under "General" tab, and find "Frameworks, Libraries, and Embedded Content".
-Set the VComponents.xcframework to “Embed & Sign”.
+Set the VComponents.framework to “Embed & Sign”.

 ![ManualInstallation3](./img/ManualInstallation3.jpg)